 If you are new to the world of natural hair care you might be wondering what hair rinses are exactly.

 Well, hair rinses are simply a beneficial liquid of some kind that you use to rinse through your hair.
-This is usually done either to promote hair growth, enhance hair color, get rid of dandruff, or to promote overall hair and scalp health.
+A hair rinse is usually done either to promote hair growth, enhance hair color, get rid of dandruff, remove buildup from hair products or to promote overall hair and scalp health.
 You can of course use a hair rinse as part of your normal hair care routine for just about any reason you want!

 These are simple and effective rinses that you can use to enhance healthy hair growth.
 All the rinses shared here are very easy to make and easy to use too.